 - Preheat the oven to 325 if batch cooking the fries in an air fryer to keep the cooked ones warm.

-If you love french fries, polenta fries will be your favorite new way to enjoy fries!
+If you love french fries, this crispy polenta fries recipe will be your favorite new way to enjoy fries!
 In 15 minutes, you will be enjoying crunchy polenta fries!

-Do you love polenta fries?
+Do you love this crispy polenta fries recipe?
 Tell us by giving us a 5-star rating and commenting below!
+We would love to hear from you!

 - 1 package pre-made organic polenta (17 ounce tube)